Halmar Friesen Racing: Truck No. 52 history

 On December 3, 2019, it was announced that the team would switch from Chevrolet to Toyota in an alliance with Kyle Busch Motorsports starting in 2020, thus ending their previous alliance with GMS Racing.
-In 2020, after Friesen missed the playoffs, he decided to skip the race at Kansas Speedway In October in order to compete in a dirt race on the same day.
+In 2020, after Friesen missed the playoffs, he decided to skip the race at Kansas Speedway in October in order to compete in a dirt race on the same day.
 Timothy Peters would fill in for Friesen in the No. 52 in the Truck Series race.
 Friesen would run his fourth full season in the Truck Series in 2021 and would make the playoffs again despite not winning any races that year.
-Friesen ran his fifth full season in the Truck Series in 2022 in the No. 52 truck.
-Friesen would win at Texas Motor Speedway for his third career Truck Series win.